Blaise Compaoré: 2000s

+Spanish Hostages Ransom

-Two Spanish aid workers were abducted in November 2009.
-A hunt was undertaken to find the kidnappers.
-Just one week before the hostages were freed, Ould Sid Ahmed Ould Hama the kidnapper fled to Mali before he was found and imprisoned for 12 years.
-It turned out the ransom was paid by Blaise Compaoré, and the hostages were taken to the presidential palace and were given phones.
-The hostages thanked him for paying the ransom.
+Two Spanish aid workers were abducted in November 2009 and a manhunt began.
+One week before the hostages were freed, kidnapper Ould Sid Ahmed Ould Hama fled to Mali where he was found, extradited, and convicted to a 12-year prison sentence.
+It was reported that the ransom was paid by the president's wife, Blaise Compaoré; the hostages were feted in the presidential palace.